Valparaiso defeated UIC 70-59 at the UIC Pavilion on Friday in the Horizon League opener for both teams.

 Junior forward Kyle Guice’s stat line wasn’t great: three points, two rebounds and five assists in 24 minutes.
 But with Clint Robinson battling foul trouble and playing only seven minutes, Guice received added playing time.

-He’s an x-factor given his 3-point shooting abilities (watch the DePaul game), as UIC’s best catch and shoot option.
-His floor-spacing abilities allow UIC’s freshman guards room to drive the lane — it opens up the offense.
+He’s an x-factor given his 3-point shooting abilities (watch the DePaul game), as UIC’s best catch-and-shoot option.
+His floor-spacing abilities allow UIC’s freshman guards room to drive the lane, opening up the offense.

 Guice also dished out a career-high five assists.
-He’s a good passer who makes the right play and doesn’t force the issue (0 turnovers in 24 minutes).
+He’s a good passer who makes the right play and doesn’t force the issue.